Ehud Barak: Retirement activities

+While scheduling the meeting with Thiel, Barak also tried to arrange to meet Putin's ally Viktor Vekselberg early in June 2014.
+An email sent in April 2015 shows that Barak asked Epstein for his opinion on Vekselberg-backed Fifth Dimension, a startup which later shut down after being sanctioned in 2018 by the US for alleged election meddling.
+This startup's leadership also included Benny Gantz (former Israel Defense Forces' chief-of-staff) and Ram Ben-Barak (former deputy Mossad director).

+Epstein victim Virginia Giuffre said that she had been sexually assaulted by Barak after being trafficked to him by Epstein.
+This came to light in a 2020 court filing by Alan Dershowitz.
+Dershowitz and Barak denied the validity of Giuffre's statement.

-Return to political life
+2019 failed return to political life

 On 26 June 2019, Barak announced his return to politics and his intention to form a new party named the Israel Democratic Party, intending to challenge Netanyahu in the September 2019 Israeli legislative election.
 The party ran with Meretz and other parties in the Democratic Union alliance, which received five seats.
-Barak himself did not enter the knesset.
+Barak himself did not enter the Knesset.

 Financial assets

 In an interview with Haaretz reported in January 2015, Barak was asked to explain the source of his "big" capital, with which he "bought 5 apartments and connected them," and by which he "lives in a giant rental apartment in a luxury high rise."
 Barak said he currently earns more than a $1 million a year, and that from 2001 to 2007, he also earned more than a $1 million every year, from giving lectures and from consulting for hedge funds.
 Barak also said he made millions of dollars more from his investments in Israeli real estate properties.

 In the interview, Barak was asked whether he is a lobbyist who earns a living from "opening doors".
 The interviewer stated "You have arrived recently at the Kazakhstan despot Nazarbayev and the president of Ghana.
 You are received immediately."
 Barak confirmed that he has been received by these heads of state but denied earning money from opening doors for international business deals for Israeli and foreign corporations, and said he does not see any ethical or moral problems in his business activities.
 He further said there is no logic to demand of him, after "the natural process in democracy has ended" to not utilize the tools he accumulated in his career to secure his financial future.
 When asked if his financial worth is $10–15 million, Barak said "I'm not far from there."